The center of the asymptotic Hecke category and unipotent character sheaves: The asymptotic Hecke category

-with the Kazhdan--Lusztig polynomials $h_{y,x}\in v\ZZ[v]$.
-Furthermore, we define polynomials $h_{x,y,z}$ in $A$ such that We write $z\leftarrow_L y$ if there exist an $x\in W$ such that $h_{x,y,z}\not =0$.
-We extend this relation to a preorder $<_L$ and call an equivalence class with respect to $<_L$ a \emph{left} or \emph{$L$-(Kazhdan--Lusztig) cell}.
-Similarly, we define $<_R$ for \emph{right} or \emph{$R$-cells}.
-Finally, let $x<_J y$ be the extension of the relation $x\leftarrow_J y$, which means $x\leftarrow_L y$ or $x\leftarrow_R y$, and let the equivalence classes of $<_J$ be called $J$- or \emph{two-sided}-cells.
+Similarly, we define the relation $z\leftarrow_R y$ if there is an $x\in W$ such that $h_{y,x,z}\neq0$, and extend this in the same way to an equivalence relation $\sim_R$ whose equivalence classes are called \emph{right} or \emph{$R$-cells}.
+Finally, let $x\sim_J y$ be the extension of the relation $x\leftarrow_J y$, which is defined as $x\leftarrow_L y$ or $x\leftarrow_R y$, and let the equivalence classes of $\sim_J$ be called $J$- or \emph{two-sided}-cells.
 These relations are due to Green \cite{Green1951OnTS} for monoids and have been extended to algebras and categories.
-On $W$ we define the \emph{$a$-function} to send $z\in W$ to the smallest integer $a(z)\in \NN$ such that or to infinity if no such integer exists.
+On $W$ we define the \emph{$a$-function} where for each $z\in W$, $a(z)$ is the smallest integer in $\NN$ such that or $\infty$ if no such integer exists.
 It is conjectured that no case with an infinite value occurs, see \cite[Section 14.2 and 15]{Bonnafe18}.
 We will only consider \emph{bounded} Coxeter groups, i.e. of finite $a$-value.
-For any $x,y,z\in W$ let now be the coefficient of the $v^{-a(z)}$-term in $h_{x,y,z}$.
+For any $x,y,z\in W$, we now define to be the coefficient of the $v^{-a(z)}$-term in $h_{x,y,z}$.